ceford/cefjdemos-data-jdm-help-en/articles/templates/templates-customise-source.md

 If there have been no updates to the template since overrides were created this tab will contain a simple message:

-- **Notice.** Overridden files are up to date.
+- **Notice** Overridden files are up to date.
 Nothing has been changed in the last extension or Joomla update.

 If there have been updates, a table will show a list of overrides that